mmccoyd/hillside/doc/materials.md

 ## Tenting Hardware

 Tenting can make things much more ergonomic by stressing the wrists less.
 You can do that with a book, some wood, or with a tenting puck and more sophisticated camera mounting components.
-SplitKB created the keyboard tenting puck that Redwood is designed for.
+SplitKB created the keyboard tenting puck that Hillside is designed for.
 Yet choc switch bodies are closer than the MX keys the puck was likely meant for.
 So some screws with narrower heads may help.
 I'm testing narrow head screws from McMasterCarr.

 | Part  | Type  | Count | US Shops  | Cost  |
 | ---   | ----  | ----:   | --- | ---: |